wuaw/battle-notify/README.md

 You can find a list of skills in the `skills` file for your region in the [TeraDpsMeterData](https://github.com/neowutran/TeraDpsMeterData/blob/master/skills/) repository.
 [Here](https://github.com/neowutran/TeraDpsMeterData/blob/master/skills/skills-NA.tsv) is a link to the list of skills for NA region.
 The leftmost column indicates the skill ID.

-You can specify a single skill `290100` or multiple skill IDs in an array `[290100, 370100]`.
+You can specify a single skill ID `290100` or multiple skill IDs in an array `[290100, 370100]`.

-Please ignore the following information if you do not understand, it is not necessary to create an event.
 Skills trigger an event by their respective group, rather than the raw skill ID that you supply.
 So, `290100` would hook group `29`.
 This is done so that you do not need to supply the skill ID for each level of the skill.
 However, in some cases a skill has a different group in certain conditions (See warrior blade draw with & without deadly gamble buff, or slayer OHS with ICB).
-In these cases you must provide the base skill ID and the buffed skill ID, as shown above.
+In these cases you must provide the base skill ID and the buffed skill ID, as shown above for warrior's blade draw.

 #### Message